TingRigger/TingJin/_pages/cv.md

 ## Work Experience
 <b>Digital Transformation Manager</b>
 Swiss Re, Zurich, Switzerland | 03.2020-Present
+* Developed and co-led three virtual design thinking workshops by leveraging tools and creating templates to support L&H data-driven initiatives from identifying challenges to proposing concrete business plans for customers in Germany and the UK market.
+Gained clients' trust and confidence with ongoing collaborations
+* Created data literacy training contents from scratch and ran sessions for 100+ participants to advance data culture and innovation.
+Perceived as being highly business-relevant by both tech and business leads across regions
+* Developed an internal hackathon to engage key stakeholders & support hands-on experience by leveraging data analytics tools in China.
+Inspired and upskilled 30+ colleagues with direct involvement
+* Initiated & drove a hands-on project to support data-informed decision making by using Power BI
+* Contributed to various ad-hoc activities: video creation, campaigns, SharePoint pages design, event and community management, etc.

 <b>New Propositions Analyst</b>
 Swiss Re, Zurich, Switzerland | 03.2020-02.2021